kjkoster/stability-preserving-pid-autotuner/readme.md

 for the TCLab and for `simple_pid` see
 [`__call()__` API reference](https://simple-pid.readthedocs.io/en/latest/reference.html#simple_pid.pid.PID.__call__).

+### Running Basic Plant Control
+Here is how to run the basic plant control.
+For now, the setpoint is just a fixed value of 23 $\celsius$.

 The programming is cyclic, just like it would be on a PLC, for example.
 In fact, if you own a TCLab device, you can use this loop to control that.
 Much as I like matrix processing and its efficiency, the matrix programming model does not fit the continuous control loop that is common for live systems.

-For now, the setpoint is just a fixed value of 23 $\celsius$.

 ```sh
 (venv) $ python plant_control.py
 ```

+The episodes are saved under `./episodes/` as Apache Parquet data frames.
+You can load these easily with Panda's for further processing.
+The program also generates an overview plot as a `.png` file in the same directory and with the same name as the data frame.
+These plots may be useful to see what is going on.

 The program runs continuously.
 You can break out of it using `^C`.